rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-13-6c7dbce1594f236b-change-in-name-of-the-company.md

 source: bse
 stocks: []
 tags:
-- name-change
+- certificate
-- certificate-of-incorporation
+- compliance
 - corporate-action
-- compliance
+- name-change
 title: Change in Name of the Company
 ---